Epistemic Uncertainty in Conformal Scores: A Unified Approach: Additional Results and Details for Real Data Experiments

 \begin{itemize} \item \textbf{Average Marginal Coverage (AMC)}:

 which is an estimate of the marginal coverage of $R$.

 \item \textbf{Average Interval Score Loss (AISL)} \citep{gneiting2007strictly}:

 where $\min \hat{R}(\X)$ and $\max \hat{R}(\X)$ represent the lower and upper bounds of the prediction interval, respectively, and $\alpha$ is the miscalibration level.
 The Interval Score Loss balances two key objectives: maintaining narrow prediction intervals while penalizing those that fail to cover $Y_i$, with larger penalties for greater deviations.
 By averaging these scores across all instances, AISL provides a measure that prioritizes the shortest interval while ensuring sufficient coverage.
+We chose the AISL following prior work in the literature, where it is commonly used as a summary metric \citep{rossellini2024integrating}, a paper that also addresses epistemic uncertainty in conformal predictions.

 \item \textbf{Interval Length (IL)}:

 which measures the average interval length, reflecting the precision of the predictive intervals.
 Larger values correspond to wider, less informative intervals, while smaller values indicate more compact and precise intervals. \item \textbf{Pearson Correlation between Coverage and Interval Length ($\rho$)} \citep{feldman2021improving}: This metric measures the correlation between the width of the prediction interval and its coverage, providing insight into potential conditional coverage violations.
 Specifically,